gencosoft/fullstackstripe/README.md

 A Repository for Full-Stack web application demos showing the usage of Stripe API.
 <br/>
-We implemented some of the popular payment flows such as [Accepting Online Payments and Creating & Managing Subscriptions](https://stripe.com/docs/payments).
+We implemented some of the popular payment flows such as [Accepting Online Payments, Creating & Managing Subscriptions](https://stripe.com/docs/payments).
 <br/>
 We used Vue and Angular for the frontend since there is already a good amount of resources that uses React and pure JavaScript.